-To get effective field theories we typically need to perform a very abstract mathematical procedure called quantization.
+To get effective field theories (EFT), we typically need to perform a very abstract mathematical procedure called quantization.
 It takes a classical action of a theory and enforces the rules of quantum mechanics.
-In all perturbative approaches the result of this artificial procedure done only by theoreticians (because the Nature is already always quantum!) is expressed as a perturbative series in some small parameter.
-Typically this is a Planck constant $\hbar$ multiplying some couplings of the theory and this is equivalent to the loop expansion.
-Now the question arises how to find effective actions of a given model at any loop order.
-By the knowledge and experience gained in some ordinary QFT this is a very complicated process and the effective actions at higher loops are non-local functionals of fields, and of covariant differential operators and typically with infinite number of terms hence almost impossible to handle exactly without employing any approximations.
+In all perturbative approaches, the result of this artificial procedure done only by theoreticians (because the Nature is already always quantum!) is expressed as a perturbative series in some small parameter.
+Typically, this is a Planck constant $\hbar$ multiplying some couplings of the theory and this is equivalent to the loop expansion.
+It is necessary here to distinguish the two possible meanings of EFT: they appear either as a low-energy effective description (in powers of a small length scale) or as a quantum effective description (in powers of Planck constant).
+Now, the question arises of how to find effective actions of a given model at any loop order.
+By the knowledge and experience gained in some ordinary QFT, this is a very complicated process and the effective actions at higher loops are non-local functionals of fields, and of covariant differential operators and typically with infinite number of terms hence almost impossible to handle exactly without employing any approximations.
 One may think that the gauge symmetries of the theory (if they are non-anomalous on the quantum level) may help in constraining the number of terms in the effective action.